gitlabhq/gitlabhq/doc/install/azure/index.md

 connect to your VM, substituting `username` and `your-azure-domain-name.com` for the correct values.

-Again, remember that your Azure VM domain name will be the one you [setup previously in the tutorial](#set-up-a-domain-name).
-If you didn't setup a domain name for your VM, you can use the IP address in its place in the following command:
+Again, remember that your Azure VM domain name will be the one you [set up previously in the tutorial](#set-up-a-domain-name).
+If you didn't set up a domain name for your VM, you can use the IP address in its place in the following command:

 ```bash